ballerina-platform/ballerina-dev-website/spec/http/spec.md

 ##### 2.3.4.3.
 Query parameter

-The query param is a URL parameter which is available as a resource function parameter and it's not associated with any annotation or additional detail.
+The query param is a URL parameter which is available as a resource method parameter and it's not associated with any annotation or additional detail.
 This parameter is not compulsory and not ordered.
 The type of query param are as follows